ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-03.jpeg" width="250" height="250" ></p>

-A few minute later, we observe that our testing phone has receive OTP code for whatsapp registration.
-A windows message has prompt saying that whatsapp registration code has been request.
-We also received a SMS with OTP code for WhatsApp registration on a new device.
+A few minutes later, we observed that our testing phone received an OTP code for WhatsApp registration.
+A message window popped up indicating that a WhatsApp registration code had been requested.
+Additionally, we received an SMS containing the OTP code for WhatsApp registration on a new device.

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-shopeepay.jpeg" width="250" height="250" ></p>

-We also received OTP code for shopeepay registration.
-Both of this messages are clearly using Indonesian slang.

-Base on this analysis, we decided to replicate this APK and setup our own C2 using telegram Bot API.
-To make it work, we have to setup new telegram Bot, telegram API key and Telegram Chat ID.
-After everything look fine and ready, we start to install that APK into a testing phone.
-We manage to send SMS and make a call.
+Based on this analysis, we decided to replicate this APK and set up our own C2 using the Telegram Bot API.
+To make it operational, we set up a new Telegram bot, obtained a Telegram API key, and identified a Telegram Chat ID.
+Once everything was set up and ready, we proceeded to install the APK on a testing phone.
+We successfully sent SMS messages and made calls through the testing device.

 ### Received Notification